 In certain areas where broadband connection is not yet offered, a satellite Internet option may be available.
 Similar to wireless access, satellite connection utilizes a modem.

 ISDN (Integrated Services Digital Network) allows users to send data, voice and video content over digital telephone lines or standard telephone wires.
 The installation of an ISDN adapter is required at both ends of the transmission—on the part of the user as well as the Internet access provider.

-As you decide what Internet connection is the best fit for your needs, you may wish to narrow down your selection based on your preferred download and upload speeds.
+As you decide what Internet connection is the best fit for your needs, you may wish to narrow down your selection based on your preferred download and upload speeds, or based on deals and pricing options.
 Reliably fast speeds and comprehensive coverage make it easier than ever to stream your favorite TV shows and movies, share photos, chat with friends and play games online.